ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) A container that holds other objects
+A) A 2D sketch profile

-B) A three-dimensional shape created in CAD
+B) A measurement tool

-C) A 2D sketch profile
+C) A three-dimensional shape created in CAD

-D) A measurement tool
+D) A container that holds other objects

 ---

-B) A three-dimensional shape created in CAD
+C) A three-dimensional shape created in CAD

 ///